 Taking note of up-and-coming Leander, Taylor Morrison has brought two communities to town.
 If you’re hankering for a new home in Austin, consider these.

 - Travisso – Travisso means “the good life” in Italian, and the community lives up to its name with style.
 Beautiful homes and an award-winning amenity center, The Palazzo, are the hallmarks of this planned community.
+There are several neighborhoods to choose from: Capri, Siena, Naples, and Florence.

 It’s hard to beat the gorgeous views and many other enchanting attributes of Leander and the Austin hill country.
 If you want to learn more about just how wonderful it is to live here, just speak with Internet Home Consultant Heather Fox.
 Call 512-845-7350 or send an email request.